Computing the flip distance between triangulations: The algorithm

 \subsection{Overview of the algorithm}

-In this subsection we give an intuitive description of how our algorithm works.
+In this subsection, we give an intuitive description of how the algorithm works.
 Let $({\cal T}_{initial}, {\cal T}_{final}, k)$ be an instance of {\sc Flip Distance}.
-In order to solve the instance, the algorithm must perform a sequence of $k$ flips that transforms ${\cal T}_{initial}$ into ${\cal T}_{final}$.
-By Lemma~\ref{lem:ts}, it suffices for the algorithm to perform a sequence of flips that is a topological sorting of the DAG ${\cal D}_F$ associated with a normalized solution $F$ to the instance.
-Needless to say, the difficulty lies in the fact that we do not know $F$, nor do we know ${\cal D}_F$.
-By Lemma~\ref{lem:essential}, each component of ${\cal D}_F$ is essential, and hence, must contain a changed edge.
-The algorithm starts by picking a changed edge $e$ in ${\cal T}_{initial}$ (which can be easily determined).
-Then there must exist a flip $f$ in ${\cal D}_F$ such that $e=\epsilon(f)$; let us refer to the component of ${\cal D}_F$ containing $f$ by $C$.
-We focus next on explaining how the algorithm, starting at $e$ in ${\cal T}_{initial}$, performs a sequence of flips that is a topological sorting of $C$ (Subsection~\ref{sec:component}), as this can be easily extended to a sequence of flips that is a topological sorting of the whole DAG ${\cal D}_F$ (Subsection~\ref{sec:wholealgorithm}).
+In order to solve the instance, by the results and discussions in Section~\ref{sec:structural}, it suffices for the algorithm to perform a sequence of at most $k$ flips that is a topological sorting of the DAG ${\cal D}_F$ associated with a normalized solution $F$ to the instance.
+The algorithm is a search-tree algorithm that searches for such a sequence of flips; we explain next how the algorithm does that.